Fabric Commands

 |3 |

-Case 2: the following output:
+Case 2: The following output:

 |column |value |